The Town of Redington Beach has announced a vacancy in the Code Enforcement Department for a Code Enforcement Officer.

 determinations from the Building Official during this Step 2 process.
 The Town continues to encourage owners who are not satisfied with their initial (Step 1) determinations to make use of the Step 2 process, provide the Building Official with the documents and other information needed, so the Building Official can complete reviews as soon as possible.

 Step 3.
-Appeal of Building Official determination to Board of Adjustment.
+Appeal of Building Official determination to Special Magistrate.
 If an owner

 receives the Building Official’s final determination in the Step 2 process, but still does not